Check what you know

 - Using a mobile phone for navigation is legal, as long as it is kept in a cradle and not in the driver’s hand.

-The government has implemented the penalty of life imprisonment by causing death whilst driving when using a hand-held device.
+The government has implemented the penalty of life imprisonment by causing death while driving with a hand-held device.

 Although the law allows drivers to use their phone while driving, if it is properly set up as a hands-free device, your employer’s policy may not allow this.

 Hands-free devices attached to the windscreen or dashboard should not obscure the driver’s view of the road.
-Drivers can get 3 penalty points if they do not have a full view of the road and traffic ahead or proper control of the vehicle.
+Drivers can get three penalty points if they do not have a full view of the road and traffic ahead, or proper control of the vehicle.

-Distracted drivers who cause death by dangerous driving face life imprisonment, unlimited fine and obligatory 5 year minimum driving ban.
+Distracted drivers who cause death by dangerous driving face life imprisonment, an unlimited fine and obligatory five year minimum driving ban.

 Categories